Gunhild Cross

 The Gunhild Cross (Gunhildkorset), named for its first owner, Gunhild, a daughter of Svend III of Denmark, is a mid-12th-century crucifix carved in walrus tusk and with both Latin and Runic inscriptions.
 It is now in the collection of the National Museum of Denmark.

 History

 It is believed that the cross was created around 1150.
 A Latin inscription reads "Liutgerus who carved me at the behest of Helena, who is also called Gunnhildr".
 Based on research by Harald Langberg, it is believed that King Svend refers to Svend III Grathe, (died 1157) and not as previously believed Sweyn II Estridsen.
 The artist Luitger is not known from other works.

+The first mention of the cross was found to be in 1650, which at that time supposedly belonged to Sophie Axelsdatter Brahe, the daughter of Axel Ottesen Brahe (and the wife of Holger Rosenkrantz.)
+Axel Brahe held the lands of St Cnut’s Kloster and the convent of Dalum, and may have found the cross among their relics.